hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

     how many topics the LDA model is trying to find.
 To find an optimal number of topics for a column of text can be a difficult task as it is not only dependent on the number of documents in the column but also on the heterogenity between documents.
-Therefore I provided the possibility to also enter 'auto' for this parameter which calculates some LDA models with different numbers of topics and then takes the number of topics woth the best coherence score.
-This may take some time but is advised to do if the user doesn't know a lot about the datasets.
+Therefore the possibility to also enter 'auto' for this parameter was provided.
+This calculates some LDA models with different numbers of topics and then takes the number of topics with the best coherence score.
+    That may take some time but is advised if the user doesn't know a lot about the datasets.

     The default is 20.